 - Heroes also have different levels of rarity (white, green, blue, purple, orange), and therefore strength.
 The higher the level of our Little Legend, the more likely we are to draw a rarer type of hero.

 - The number of identical heroes that players can draw is limited and depends on the level of their rarity.
-There are of course much more common Tristan (white pawn) characters than legendaries Yasuo (orange).
+There are of course much more common Ivern (white pawn) characters than legendaries Taric (orange).

 - Increasing the level of a Little Legend increases the chance of getting strong figures.

 - You should experiment - don't be afraid of selling the units.
 Initially, you can buy a few figures for initial rounds, and hunt for stronger characters in the meantime, who will fit your choosen set.

 - You should not refresh the pool of heroes in the initial rounds.
 Better wait with it until you have about 30-40 gold.